 Grieve Your Way

 You have been fundamentally changed by your loss.
 Others have too.
 It takes time to discover who you’ve become.
 Realize that each person is different and will grieve in ways you may not understand.
-During your time of sorrow, bring your family together and not pull it apart.
+During your time of sorrow, bring your family together.
 Be patient and find ways to support each other.
 Guilt and anger need to be expressed and released.
 Sadness and sorrow can be so heavy and paralyzing.
 You might struggle with this thought, but grief, guilt, and anguish can be a blessing.

 “Blessed are those who mourn, for they will be comforted.”

 “…my eyes are dim with grief.
 I call to you, Lord, every day; I spread out my hands to you.”

 “You will lose someone you can’t live without, and your heart will be badly broken, and the bad news is that you never completely get over the loss of your beloved.
 But this is also the good news.
 They live forever in your broken heart that doesn’t seal back up.
 And you come through.
 It’s like having a broken leg that never heals perfectly—that still hurts when the weather gets cold, but you learn to dance with the limp.”

 - – Anne Lamott

 “The reality is that you will grieve forever.
 You will not ‘get over’ the loss of a loved one; you will learn to live with it.
 You will heal and you will rebuild yourself around the loss you have suffered.
 You will be whole again but you will never be the same.
 Nor should you be the same nor would you want to.”